animeshmane95/Animesh_Mane_Web_Dev_Summer1/README.txt

-All features implemented for react native.
+All features implemented for react native